-In addition, the Group owns, or partly owns, other crushing facilities in Argentina, Brazil, Ukraine, Germany, Hungary, the Czech Republic and Poland:
+In addition, the Group owns, or partly owns, other crushing facilities in Brazil, Ukraine, Germany, Hungary, the Czech Republic and Poland:

-- a 100 per cent. interest in Usti Oilseed Group, a Czech Republic oilseed crushing plant with production capacity of 460,000 tonnes per annum; - a 100 per cent. interest in ZakladyTluszczowe w Bodaczowie, a Polish oilseed crushing plant with production capacity of 495,000 tonnes per annum; - a 100 per cent. interest in Fokto, a Hungarian oilseed crushing plant with production capacity of 580,000 tonnes per annum;
+a 100 per cent. interest in Usti Oilseed Group, a Czech Republic oilseed crushing plant with production capacity of 460,000 tonnes per annum;

-- a 100 per cent. interest in Ponta Pora, a Brazilian oilseed crushing plant with production capacity of 288,000 tonnes per annum; - a 100 per cent. interest in Kharkov, a Ukrainian oilseed crushing plant, with production capacity of 280,000 tonnes per annum; and - a 100 per cent. interest in Lubmin, a German oilseed crushing plant with production capacity of 165,000 tonnes per annum.
+- a 100 per cent. interest in Boda, a Polish oilseed crushing plant with production capacity of 495,000 tonnes per annum; - a 100 per cent. interest in Pannon (Fokto), a Hungarian oilseed crushing plant with production capacity of 705,000 tonnes per annum; - a 100 per cent. interest in Correcta (Ponta Pora), a Brazilian oilseed crushing plant with production capacity of 288,000 tonnes per annum; - a 100 per cent. interest in Kharkov, a Ukrainian oilseed crushing plant, with production capacity of 280,000 tonnes per annum; and - a 100 per cent. interest in Lubmin, a German oilseed crushing plant with production capacity of 200,000 tonnes per annum. - a 100 per cent. interest in Glencore Magdeburg, a German integrated oilseed crushing and biodiesel plant producing rape oil, rapemeal, biodiesel and glycerine. with production capacity of 726,000 tonnes per annum.
+The group took ownership on 1 March 2015.